 The National League for Nursing is a leading organization for nurse faculty and leaders in nursing education.
 NLN members represent nursing education programs across higher education, health care organizations, and agencies.

-Learn more about its robust history view a timeline curated for their 125th anniversary in 2018.
+To learn more about its robust history, view a timeline curated for their 125th anniversary in 2018.

 Video Tape Collection